IMS-TEAM-1/backend/README.md

 This enables us to start the project with `docker compose build && docker compose up`, and the MySQL database starts up along side with the applicaton.

 The docker.sh script manages the startup and can be altered to insert sample data from the `/database/seeders` folder.

+## Tests

+We have some tests scripts in the `/tests` folder.
+These are isolated black box testing scripts that run and expect a results, will pass if the results are good and will fail if the results are not what we expected.